Walking Meditaion

 - Chris Arthur, Walking Meditation

-"Life's work is nothing but the slow trek to rediscover, through the detours of art, those two or three great
+"Life's work is nothing but the slow trek to rediscover, through the detours of art, those two or three great and simple images in whose presence one's heart first opened."

 - Albert Camus

-"In walking naturally the lifting movement, pushing movement, dropping movement of the foot is very prominent,
+"In walking naturally the lifting movement, pushing movement, dropping movement of the foot is very prominent, very distinct to your mind so that you can easily note it.

-- Walking Meditation.
-By Ven.
-Sayadaw U Janaka.
+- Ven.
+Sayadaw U Janaka, Walking Meditation.

 "Now raise your hands up up